intuition-dev/mbCLIx/docsOldIntro/src/index.md

 mbake compares to other static generators and grunt/gulp; but it does a lot more with a lot less coding.

-mbake is part of the MetaBake approach but can be used by itself.
+mbake is part of the Metabake approach but can be used by itself.

-## What is MetaBake ?
+## What is Metabake ?

-MetaBake is a modern development approach that helps you deliver web apps 10X faster with less coding.
-MetaBake has 10 pillars.
+Metabake is a modern development approach that helps you deliver web apps 10X faster with less coding.
+Metabake has 10 pillars.

-Find out more about MetaBake :
+Find out more about Metabake :

 - [Quick Demo](http://youtu.be/WyCdSFTUIvM)